FUTURE INSTITUTE OF TECHNOLOGY

 Prerequisite: Math 202.
 Problem solving and decision making using mathematical modeling.
 The course covers linear programming, Markov chains, and decision theory.

 Prerequisite: Baud 201 and Mark 202.
-This course concentrates on empoyee selection, training, performance evaluation and compensation.
+This course concentrates on employee selection, training, performance evaluation and compensation.
 Employee benefits.

 The student will practice in an assigned business institution gaining hands-on experience and practical skills.